 - Faculty members who have not previously received subvention support.

-- Elements that may contribute to unusually high subvention costs, e.g., artwork, photos and images, maps, tables, and other costly aspects of production, distance to exhibition site, etc.
+- Elements that may contribute to unusually high production costs, e.g., artwork, photos and images, maps, tables, and other costly aspects of production, distance to exhibition site, etc.

 How To Apply:

 Faculty members who request subvention funds must complete an application on the UMass Amherst InfoReady platform.
 Access the application form.

 For More Information:

 For program information, email email@example.com.